grib0ed0v/hse-cv-course-2017/6. Template Matching/README.md

 ## Program description
 Program find template on target image.
+The algorithm uses SIFT features and FLANN knn matcher to detect matched keypoints between template and image Then it applies Meansgift clustering on matched keypoints in order to determine estimated numbers of templates for an image When we get the approximate quantity of templates, we use findHomography method and buila a bounding box for the first template, then we delete the first template from the image and repeat all steps described below as many times as the appriximate quantity of templates.

 //TO DO Write fuc*ing description with screensots
 ### How to run: